-Insurance can offer invaluable protection against unforseen events.
+Insurance can offer invaluable protection against unforeseen events.
 The price you pay is called a premium.

 Common types of insurance relate to:

 - your home – if you own your home, you should have buildings insurance to cover damage to the building

 - your belongings – contents insurance covers loss or damage to your household possessions

 - driving – you are required to insure against damage or injury caused by your vehicle to other vehicles and people (you can also insure yourself against theft, damage to your vehicle and injuries caused while driving)